Olywa/Onion/.github/ISSUE_TEMPLATE/bug-reports-only--feature-requests-should-be-raised-in-the--discussions--tab-above-.md

 **Describe the bug**

-Write here a clear and concise description of what the bug is
+Replace this line with a clear and concise description of what the bug is

 **To Reproduce**

-Provide here the steps to reproduce the behaviour:
+Replace this line with the steps to reproduce the behaviour:

 **Software (please complete the following information):**